edubruell/tidyllm/README.md

 ### Experimental features

 At the moment `ollama()`, `chatgpt()` and `claude()` support real-time streaming of reply tokens to the console while the model works with the `.stream=TRUE` argument.
 This is not super useful in the context of  data-analysis centered workflows, but gives you slightly better feedback on how your model works.
 We recommend using non-streaming response for production tasks though.
 Error handling in the callback functions for streaming responses is implemented differently for each API and differs in quality at the moment.

+### Changes in the current development version 0.1.1: JSON Mode Enhancements and Changes

+In version 0.1.1, JSON mode is now more widely supported across all API functions, allowing for structured outputs when APIs support them.
+The `.json` argument is now passed only to API functions, specifying how the API should respond, it is not needed anymore in `last_reply()`

+Additionally, the behavior of the `last_reply()` function has changed.
+It now automatically handles JSON replies by parsing them into structured data and falling back to raw text in case of errors.
+You can still force raw text replies even for JSON output using the `.raw` argument.

+**Note:** These changes may introduce breaking behavior in workflows that relied on the previous handling of JSON replies, so please review any code that depends on `last_reply()` or JSON-mode API responses.